Aortic Dissections

 Further Reading Literature: Kadir Özler

-The aorta
+The Aorta

 The Aorta is a very important artery in the heart.
 It is where the oxygenated blood moves into before moving to the rest of the entire body.
 There are many "lanes" of the aorta that allow it to move to each part of the body such as the arms, legs, brain, etc.

-Blood flow out of the aorta
+Blood Flow out of the Aorta

-Blood vessels and pressure
+Blood Vessels and Pressure

-Age and elasticity
+Age and Vessel Compliance

-"Cracks" emerge
+"Cracks" Emerge

 The high pressure doesn't help this situation, and if the Aortic wall weakens to the point where blood can pass through, then the middle layer of this vessel becomes filled with blood.
 This leads to the situation known as the "dissection," and this often leads to a sensation of ripping in the chest as the Aorta enlarges (Mayo Clinic).